 Valaria Scott assists adolescents and adults in a variety of settings including public/private schools, half way houses and online (Skype) sessions.

 Sherry Lomack is a Christian Counselor/Pastor of Hope Anger Management organization.
-Sherry received her Doctorate of Divinity Degree from the Abundant Life Bible College and Theological Seminary.
+Sherry received her Doctorate of Divinity Degree from the Open Bible College and Theological Seminary.
 She has a Masters of Science degree in Education and has a Masters in Theology.
 Sherry received her Bachelors of Art in Psychology from University of Navada.
-She attended Columbia International University where she attained a dual MA degree in Evangelism and Master of Divinity (MDIV).

 Sherry retired from Clark County School District as a certified elementary teacher.
 Sherry has held various positions as a drug and alcohol counselor in Nevada.
 She is a pastor at Be Ye Oh So Blessed Ministries in Nevada and South Carolina.
 She is versed in the Living Word Of God.
 She loves the Lord.